prjemian/punx/docs/source/overview.rst

                       COMMENT,ERROR,NOTE,OK,OPTIONAL,TODO,UNUSED,WARN

-.. [#] tip:: Subcommands may be abbreviated.
+.. [#] tip: Subcommands may be shortened.

-   It is only necessary to use the first two (or more) characters of any subcommand enough that the abbreviation is unique.
+   It is only necessary to use the first two (or more) characters of any subcommand, enough that the short version remains unique and could not be misinterpreted as another subcommand.
+The program imposes a minimum limit of at least 2-characters.

    Such as: ``demonstrate`` can be abbreviated to ``demo`` or even ``de``.